zhq1/EasyNOMP/README.md

 "minimumPayment": 0,
 "maxPerPayment": 2.00000000,
 ```
 Adjust the "paymentInterval" to 120 seconds or less, and set minimumPayment to 0.
 Then set maxPerPayment to the block reward, and work way backwards if payments still stuck.
+Restart pool with **pm2 restart pool** after each change.

 ***This crypto is not lost, it is still in your pool wallet.*** Once the fix is made, you can update EasyNOMP and restart the pool, and the payments should then go through.
 I will push the fix to parent project [1301313Y/BootNOMP](https://github.com/1301313Y/BootNOMP) and original project [foxer666/node-open-mining-portal](https://github.com/foxer666/node-open-mining-portal) when completed.